 - Turkey vultures may roost near roads because they can find roadkill there.

-- Turkey vultures are good at soaring flight and can cross vast distances in relatively short periods.
+- Turkey vultures are good at soaring flight and can cross vast distances relatively quickly.

 - To keep fresh, turkey vultures pee on their own legs.